A BRIEF HISTORY OF PRESTON, ENGLAND

 After 1816 the streets of Preston were lit by gas and a corn market, where grain could be bought and sold was built in 1824.
 From 1832 there was a piped water supply.
 At first it was provided by a private company but in 1853 the corporation bought the waterworks.
 Then in 1838 the railway reached Preston.

-Life in 19th century Preston gradually improved.
+Life in Victorian Preston gradually improved.
 The first museum in Preston opened in 1841.
 Then in 1855 a cemetery was opened.
 Also in 1855 St Johns Church was built.
 A new Town Hall was built in Preston in 1867.
 Also in 1867 a cattle market was built in the town.

 In the late 19th century Preston council opened public parks.
 Miller Park was laid out in 1864.
 Moor Park opened in 1867.
 Farington Park was opened in 1885.